touying-typ/touying/src/core.typ

 )

 /// Appendix for the presentation.
 The last-slide-counter will be frozen at the last slide before the appendix.
+It is simple wrapper for `touying-set-config`, just like `#show: touying-set-config.with((appendix: true))`.
 ///
 /// Example: `#show: appendix`
 ///